dkratzert/FinalCif/docs/report.rst

 For a complete report, you have to finish the CIF first.
 It is also advisable to deposit the file before the report generation in order to have the CCDC number listed in the report text.
+With a multi-CIF opened, also a report document where the values of all data\_ block are together in one table is written to [filename]-multitable.docx.

 .. figure:: pics/finalcif_report.png